subhansmd6/DevOps-Notes/Nexus/Nexus-1.md

   Password: admin123
   ```

-- Get the password from:
+- For latest versions, we can get the password from:

   ```
   /opt/sonatype-work/nexus3/admin.password